myrrlyn/oeuvre/conversations-artifacts-2.md

 “We’re going to be together for a while, everybody.
 Internal bickering is at least a day eight activity.
 Day six, if you’re in a rush.”

-> *Follow the attendant, mortal mine, and let me talk on the way.
-That goes for*
+> Follow the attendant, mortal mine, and let me talk on the way.
+That goes for
-> *you two, as well.*
+> you two, as well.
 {:.scourge}

 I did.
 Spellbreaker and Volendrung remained silent.
 The one seemed cowed, the other, like a pit fighter whose opponent fainted and now was ready to go and had nothing to do.
 I pitied my eventual mugger.

-> *It’s been some time since I’ve left, yes.
-The Corprusarium simply offered so*
+> It’s been some time since I’ve left, yes.
+The Corprusarium simply offered so
-> *MUCH work to do.
-The Corprusarium draws Daedric pestilence as much as it*
+> MUCH work to do.
+The Corprusarium draws Daedric pestilence as much as it
-> *does Mundrial, and their families reject them so when sending them here.
-It*
+> does Mundrial, and their families reject them so when sending them here.
+It
-> *was especially strong back in the Corprus days, but even today.
-Nobody wants*
+> was especially strong back in the Corprus days, but even today.
+Nobody wants
-> *a sick family member, and while you’re here, you’re a stranger to them until*
+> a sick family member, and while you’re here, you’re a stranger to them until
-> *you leave again.
-Nobody in Dunmer society acknowledges visits to the*
+> you leave again.
+Nobody in Dunmer society acknowledges visits to the
-> *Corprusarium, either as a patient or a relation.
-So the patients build their*
+> Corprusarium, either as a patient or a relation.
+So the patients build their
-> *own society.
-New members are born when they arrive and die when they leave,*
+> own society.
+New members are born when they arrive and die when they leave,
-> *and while they stay they live and die, love and hate, fight and befriend;*
+> and while they stay they live and die, love and hate, fight and befriend;
-> *all the passions and turmoils of life outside happen here as well.
-Family*
+> all the passions and turmoils of life outside happen here as well.
+Family
-> *become strangers and strangers family.
-It’s incredible how easily they throw*
+> become strangers and strangers family.
+It’s incredible how easily they throw
-> *away their outside selves, here.
+> away their outside selves, here.
 Married patients take lovers.
-Unmarried*
+Unmarried
-> *become so.
-Feuding families make strong alliances, and I know they persist*
+> become so.
+Feuding families make strong alliances, and I know they persist
-> *even after departure.
-I suppose I must acknowledge Peryite’s role in*
+> even after departure.
+I suppose I must acknowledge Peryite’s role in
-> *creating this place…*
+> creating this place…
 {:.scourge}

 The shield seemed mollified, and radiated something almost like satisfaction.
 I definitely saw his central gemstone glowing a happy yellow.

-> *It’s not just the Daedra I send on to the Ashpit, you know.
-Every death here*
+> It’s not just the Daedra I send on to the Ashpit, you know.
+Every death here
-> *is a tribute to our Father.
+> is a tribute to our Father.
 The pestilences are vanquished foes.
-But the*
+But the
-> *patients… the patients are soldiers returning home.*
+> patients… the patients are soldiers returning home.
 {:.scourge}

 Scourge paused, seeming nostalgic.

-## They would make fine Orcs
+> They would make fine Orcs

-{:.volendrung}
+{:.volendrung .sz-2}